zestia/ember-select-box/README.md

 - ARIA Attributes ✔︎
 - Supports promises ✔︎
 - Any HTML you want ✔︎
-- Fully themeable using namespaced classes ✔︎
-- Customisable class names ✔︎
 - Will never come with built-in styles ✔︎
 - Ember Data friendly ✔︎
-- Easily create an autocompleter ✔︎
-- Easily create a dropdown menu ✔︎
 - Full control at all times with the API ✔︎
 - Native-like typeahead behaviour ✔︎
 - Very few issues over many years of Ember! ✔︎
+- Easily create an autocompleter ✔︎
+- Easily create a dropdown menu ✔︎

 ## Example